vanessaheh/10CT-TASK1/Portfolio.md

 i like that u have a loading screen the black makes it very sleek and definitely made ur ui look prettier

+emma
+the transitions are very smooth and good and user friendly It's very aesthetically pleasing especially the album covers and the bottom bit which is very cutesy all the frog calls are really cool and I like how you can learn a lot about the frogs the only problem would be that I want to look at the doc thing but I can't click on it or copy paste it

+also the loading screen!! is so cute!!!!!!!! ya i rlly like

 ### Ongoing evaluation: Week 3
 <img src="images/week3evaluation.png" width="300" height="">
 <img src="images/week3evaluation2.png" width="150" height="">